smart-edge-open/specs/openness_epc.md

 Figure 10 depicts this test.
 This flow is a basic session between an application front-end on a UE, and an application back-end on an edge node.

-- The UE indicates it's desired APN which reflects in the right PGW-U being selected; based on current TAC the network assigns the correct SGW-U"
+- The UE indicates its desired APN which reflects in the right PGW-U being selected; based on current TAC the network assigns the correct SGW-U.
-- Subscriber’s application data is processed at the MEC application launched at the OpenNESS Edge compute node.
+- The Subscriber’s application data is processed at the edge application launched at the OpenNESS Edge compute node.

 ![LTE CUPS Configuration test flow 1](epc-images/openness_epctest1.png)